mmvergara/vue-supabase-auth-starter-template/README.md

 4. Run the app: `npm run dev`

-## Files you need to see so you can understand the code
+## Files you need to see so you can understand how it works.

 - `src/stores/auth.ts`
 - `src/router/index.ts`